EnricoWSB/ShopList/README.md

 # ShopList App
-ShopList is an WebApplication that consits of .NET Core WebApp project and a SQL Database (ORM - Entity Framework).
+ShopList is a WebApp consisting of a .NET Core WebApp project and a SQL database (ORM - Entity Framework).
 Once the project is deployed, file migrations will be applied automatically.

 ## _Prerequisities_